Privacy and Security at Tenon.io

-- When you sign up for an account on Tenon.io, you are not automatically subscribed to our mailing list.
-If you subscribe to the list and subsequently wish to unsubscribe, you can do so at any time by visiting our Unsubscribe page
+- When you sign up for an account on Tenon.io, persons located within the United States are automatically subscribed to our mailing list.
+If you wish to unsubscribe, you can do so at any time by visiting our Unsubscribe page

 - We have two primary lists: our general marketing mailing list and a list for system updates.
 You can also stop system update emails at the Unsubscribe page.
-We heartily recommend you don't unsubscribe from that list, because that list receives no marketing and is solely reserved for important messages about Tenon.io system status
+We heartily recommend that you don't unsubscribe from that list, because that list receives no marketing and is solely reserved for important messages about Tenon.io system status

 - We reserve the right to send you messages about your account, such as billing or confirmation messages, even if you've unsubscribed from other notices.

 We set cookies for the following reasons on tenon.io:

 - Whenever someone uses the public demo